-In this paper, we employ a Bayesian maximum-likelihood optimization to describe the retinotopic maps in striate and extra striate cortex with previously infeasible precision.
-This optimization builds on previous work using iterative approaches to fit and interpolate smooth retinotopic maps in individual subjects (Dougherty et al., 2003) by incorporating an explicit prior in the place of human intervention and adopting an explicitly Bayesian formulation.
-We characterize retinotopic maps from several subjects in terms of the precise warping from visual field to visual cortex.
+human intervention and adopting an explicitly Bayesian formulation.
+We additionally publish with this paper a tool capable of implementing the method we describe as well as all source code employed.
+We use these tools to characterize retinotopic maps from several subjects in terms of the precise warping from visual field to visual cortex.
 Using these characterizations, we are able to quantify the extent to which variations in retinotopic organization are due to anatomical differences versus differences in the structure-function relationship.
-We show that, in fact, these two sources of variability-differences in structure and differences in the structure-to-function mapping-are roughly equal and orthogonal across subjects This means that after warping individual cortical surfaces to bring the anatomies into registration, an additional warping, equal in size, is needed to bring the functional maps into alignment, thereby demonstrating substantial variability in an early, sensory region of the human brain.
+We show that, in fact, these two sources of variability-differences in structure and differences in the structure-to-function mapping-are roughly equal and orthogonal across subjects.
+This means that after warping individual cortical surfaces to bring the anatomies into registration, an additional warping, equal in size, is needed to bring the functional maps into alignment, thereby demonstrating substantial variability in an early, sensory region of the human brain.